RandomStudio/tether-process-pinger/README.md

 # Tether Process Pinger

-This is a generic version of the "companion" app that has typically been used in our installations to run alongside a very important process (e.g. graphical output from a browser window) where we wish to restart the process if it becomes unresponsive for some reason.
+This is a generic version of the "companion" app that has typically been used in our installations to run alongside a Very Important Process™️ (e.g. graphical output from a browser window) where we wish to restart the process if it becomes unresponsive for some reason.

 ## Why we need this